 '''

 ResidentStudent rs = (ResidentStudent) jim;

 '''

-- ⇒ Now it compiles : jim's temporary ST (ResidentStudent) is a descendant of rs' ST (ResidentStudent). - dynamic binding: After the cast, L3 will execute the correct version of setPremiumRate.
+- The cast (ResidentStudent) jim on the RHS of = temporarily modifies jim's ST to ResidentStudent. - Alias rs of ST ResidentStudent is then created via an assignment. - dynamic binding: After the cast, L3 will execute the correct version of setPremiumRate.